 A lot of nut flours are fairly pricey, and it's to do with the labour involved in making them.
 In particular almond flour, as it’s made with blanched almonds, is naturally going to be more expensive to produce due the added steps of peeling, drying and blitzing.
 If you’re someone who loves using almond flour, it’s not a bad idea to consider buying bulk almonds and making your own at home.

 Is Almond Flour Healthy?

 A resounding yes.
 Cue the glitter and confetti.
-Yes, almond flour is healthy, in so many ways.
+Yes, almond flour (like almopnd meal and LSA) is healthy, in so many ways.
 I suppose for the obvious reason that almonds are healthy.
 Almonds can help with concerns with weight management, heart health and skin health.
 Let’s take a look at some of the recent health benefits of almonds.